XavierCHEN34/Human-Parsing/readme.md

 ##  How to use
-Test on your on images: test.py
+Test on your own images: test.py

 Train your network: train_uni.py